 8. Dill

 Dill leaves are a distinctive, fresh culinary herb from the tall-growing flowering annual dill plant.
 Fresh dill is a summertime treat, but the fine leaves can also be dried for use throughout the year.
-Dill is especially well-suited to sauces and dips, and is a mainstay to flavour pickles and to garnish fish.
+Dill is especially well-suited to sauces and dips and is a mainstay to flavor pickles and garnish fish.

 Dill is best grown from seed.
 Dill is one annual culinary herb that tends to self-seed.
 It goes to seed quickly (too quickly…) in the summertime and drops its seeds on the soil in the fall.
 These fresh seeds are quick to sprout in early spring – ready for the next harvest!